MokobiaJoan/Lab.1/README.md

 #Lab.1

-Mokobia Joan Chidiebere, group 24.B83-mm
+Mokobia Joan Chidiebere,

+Group 24.B83-mm

 st135508@student.spbu.ru

-Lab.1 - I did the A+ level and was able to turn the image into grayscale and 90 degrees.
+Lab.1 - I did the A+ level and was able to turn the image into grayscale and 90 degrees and i added a gaussian filter.

 BUILD: make